 Australians are digitally-savvy shoppers and are not only preferring to browse and research online, but also making their purchases digitally.
 The computer remains the preferred device for purchases, but its position is increasingly threatened by the portability and ease of use of mobile.
 In a quest for ultimate convenience, these consumers are shifting digital purchases to the on-the-go mobile device.

 South Korea: A leader to watch in the forecast Digital Consumer Index

 South Korea has some of the fastest and most extensive networks enabled by a competitive landscape, proactive regulations and robust infrastructure investments.
 That strong digital backbone is leading consumers to use more devices in commerce transactions, with South Korea posting one of the highest ratios globally when it comes to consumer payments made through a digital device.

-To learn more about the top digital trends that will continue to influence how consumers browse and buy, join us for a webinar, ‘Top 5 Digital Consumer Trends 2018’.
+To learn more about the top digital trends that will continue to influence how consumers browse and buy, watch our on-demand webinar, ‘Top 5 Digital Consumer Trends 2018’.